wp-plugins/ajax-event-calendar/readme.txt

 * getting the wheels to stay on the wagon

 == Upgrade Notice ==
-= 1.0 =
+= 1.0.2 =
-* recurring events, copy events, eventlist shortcode, minicalendar option, and bug fixes
+* IE bug fix and widget to eventlist migration reminder